BarunKGP/genrelessrecs/docs/final.md

 Similar for the case of clustering with the unbalanced dataset, we can see that the Rand Score seems to arbitrarily improve as the number of clusters increases.
 We additionally see that the V-Measure score tends to stay consistent as we increase the number of clusterings.
 Lastly, we again see that the FMS score worsens as we increase the number of clusters.

-#### K Means
+#### K-Means
-The following pie charts show the distribution of genres in each of the 5 clusters from our K Means clustering.
+The following pie charts show the distribution of genres in each of the 5 clusters from our K-Means clustering.
 Notice the labels for the purity of each of these clusters, ranging from 10.9% to 23.4% purity.
 ![K Means](images/kmeans.png)

 #### Gaussian Mixture Model
 The following pie charts show the distribution of genres in each of the 5 clusters from our GMM clustering.
 Notice the labels for the purity of each of these clusters, ranging from 12.2% to 21.1% purity.
-In K Means and GMM, you can see that Punk and Metal were highly clustered together, as were Country and Folk.
+In K-Means and GMM, you can see that Punk and Metal were highly clustered together, as were Country and Folk.
 These pairings are expected since these genres are highly related.
 ![GMM](images/gmm.png)